Why Agile Engineering is the Future of Product Design

-With digital manufacturing tools such as mills, laser cutters, and 3D printers, hardware engineers can now develop ideas while concurrently testing them with users.
+With digital fabrication tools such as mills, laser cutters, and 3D printers, hardware engineers can now develop ideas while concurrently testing them with users.
 Key benefits of this method include:

 - Continuous collection of feedback from customers means that designs are tracking with customer needs.